 Hyundai India had a quite silent year in 2021 concerning new car launches.
 This was mainly due to the pandemic and the chip shortage.
-But Hyundai is expected to launch a sleeve of products in 2022.
+But Hyundai is expected to launch a slew of products in 2022.
 One of its biggest launches will be the new-generation Tucson.
 The new-generation Tucson will be a massive upgrade over the current generation.
 But should you wait for Tucson in India?
 In today’s article, we will see reasons why you should wait for the 2022 Hyundai Tucson.

 Hyundai Tucson 2022 Modern design